riccardokhm/riccardokhm/README.md

 </h4>

-- 🎓 PhD candidate in Mechanical Engineering at the University of Modena and Reggio Emilia [(UNIMORE)](https://www.unimore.it/).
+- 🎓 PhD in Mechanical Engineering at the University of Modena and Reggio Emilia [(UNIMORE)](https://www.unimore.it/).
 - 🌱 I’m currently integrating human factors within innovative VR&AR applications to optmize industrial processes and products with a Model-Based Design approach.
 -  ℹ️ You can found my academic references and publications [here](http://personale.unimore.it/Rubrica/dettaglio/rcrkhamaisi).